 “Let yourself be silently drawn by the stronger pull of what you really love”

-It is important to collect tools that you can utilize for self soothing during the tough times.
+It is important to collect tools that you can utilize for self-soothing during the tough times.
 Growing up many people were given ONE tool to use in difficult situations.
-Oftentimes that sole tactic taught was based in religion.
+Oftentimes that sole tactic taught was based on a religion.